Rise-Vision/twitter-module/README.md

 The Twitter Module is a Rise Player Module responsible for getting the Tweets from Twitter API for Twitter Components present on Digital Signage Presentations.

-Project Name works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://apps.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).
+Twitter Module works in conjunction with [Rise Vision](http://www.risevision.com), the [digital signage management application](http://apps.risevision.com/) that runs on [Google Cloud](https://cloud.google.com).

 At this time Chrome is the only browser that this project and Rise Vision supports.